-V Provide an online or contactless option for entering and paying for competitions / Eliminate areas where groups might congregate either in signing in or returning their scores through the use of the options recommended V Consider running competitions over more than one day, or nine-hole qualifying competitions, as ways to cater for increased demand / Assess and implement one of the methods of scoring recommended to help reduce the risk of infections / Ensure the necessary provisions are in place on the course (with regard to the flagstick and bunkers, etc) so that competitions can be run fairly and safely / Ensure that players are aware of all of their responsibilities under the guidance issued, including the alternatives regarding the marking and verification of scorecards if this option is used any clubs are keen to plan their junior initiatives for the remainder of the phases to ensure that some element of junior activity can resume for 2020.
-Clubs have different approaches to juniors therefore this acts as a generic guidance for clubs with the appreciation that each club will do what works best for them.
+V Provide an online or contactless option for entering and paying for competitions / Eliminate areas where groups might congregate either in signing in or returning their scores through the use of the options recommended V Consider running competitions over more than one day, or nine-hole qualifying competitions, as ways to cater for increased demand / Assess and implement one of the methods of scoring recommended to help reduce the risk of infections / Ensure the necessary provisions are in place on the course (with regard to the flagstick and bunkers, etc) so that competitions can be run fairly and safely / Ensure that players are aware of all of their responsibilities under the guidance issued, including the alternatives regarding the marking and verification of scorecards if this option is used t is reassuring to note from the guidance provided by industry experts that while the evidence is limited, it appears that children are not substantially contributing to the spread of COVID-19 in their household or in schools.
+One study suggests that while there is high transmission of COVID-19 among adults aged 25 years or older, transmission is lower in younger people particularly in those under 14 years of age.
+1

-Appendix 3: Reintroducing Junior Activity to Golf Clubs
+Appendix 3: Junior Activity

-This guidance document is based on the protocols outlined in the GUI/ILGU and government guidance for each of the phases, it should be noted that this guidance is subject to change.
+While the above is reassuring it is imperative that Golf Clubs take the necessary measures to continue to reduce the risk of Covid-19.
+This guidance document is based on the protocols outlined in the GUI/ILGU and guidance from the HSE and HPSC, it should be noted that this guidance is subject to change.